of Physics and Astronomy

 For the independent projects, each person will select and follow up on a facet of observational astronomy not already covered in the course.
 Aside from a ~30 min. presentation given to the class on your topic, you will also submit a paper (with references) at the end of the course.
 I'll have more to say about these independent projects later in the semester.
 We will also have (almost) weekly problem sets which will be graded, and I plan to give a midterm and final exam.

 The plan is to have the labs be closely tied to the lecture part of the course.
-Beth is teaching the labs, and we hope that the topics covered in the lectures in the first part of the course will support your lab activities throughout the semester.
-Beth will have more to say to you about labs soon.
+We hope that the topics covered in the class discussions in the first part of the course will support your lab activities throughout the semester.
+We will have more to say to you about labs soon.

 Lectures: Froney Crawford